A woman looks frustrated sitting on the edge of the bed with a man out of focus in the background representing constantly arguing in a relationship

 True emotions and the needs of your relationship (and as an individual) often lie beneath the surface and are rarely discussed.

-What is a Primary Emotion?
+What Is a Primary Emotion?

 Here’s a hint; a primary emotion is not anger or frustration!
 Those two emotions, while very real, are often secondary emotions, which are reflections, or by-products, of a deeper emotion beneath the surface.